Pnagul/CPS209-MyAudioApp/README.md

 # MyAudio: Audio Store & Library Simulator

+## Overview
+Developed for Computer Science II (CPS209), is an audio content management simulator created for my Computer Science II (CPS 209) course.
+This program, similar to Spoitfy, supports the administration of numerous audio formats, such as music and audiobooks, in a virtual library.
+It also communicates with a simulated online store to download and manage audio content.

 ## Specifications

 - Integrated a simulated online store for seamless audio content downloads.